©Jessica Page Morrell

 I wish you hushed and happy New Year.

-This column first appeared in the January edition of The Willamette Writer.
 No portion of this column may be reprinted without permission.

 Jessica, this should be required reading for every writer at the start of every New Year.
 You’ve inspired memories, and reasons to love January all over again. 🙂